We may earn money or products from the companies mentioned in this post.

 The Morning Routine

-For me, I wake up around 6am, make breakfast and get my son ready for school.
-He’s in Kindergarten.
-Then I drive him to school and back at home before 8:30am to start my day.
+For me, I wake up around 6am, make breakfast and get my girls ready for school.
+My oldest is in Kindergarten.
+Then I drive her to school and back at home before 8:30am to start my day.

 I spend about 1 hour to 90 minutes getting warmed up for the day.